 Using the information located on the Manufacturer Certification Label located at the driver side front of your RV, you must compare the GVWR with the actual loaded weight of your RV.
-If the loaded weight of your RV exceeds the GVWR, your RV is overloaded, and as such, you will need to remove items to bring the weight below the GVWR.
+If the loaded weight of your RV exceeds the GVWR then your RV is overloaded, and as such, you will need to remove items to bring the weight below the GVWR.
 Follow the method outlined here to determine the weight distribution of your RV.
-When weighing your RV or tow vehicle always use a platform scale such as those used by trucking companies or highway weigh scales.
+When weighing your RV always use a platform scale such as those used by trucking companies or highway weigh scales.
 The weigh station attendant can guide you through the correct positioning of the RV and tow vehicle onto the scales.

 - 1. Weigh the RV by itself.
 After driving the tow vehicle and RV onto the scale disconnect the RV from the tow vehicle and move the tow vehicle off the scale.
 The measured weight of the loaded RV must not exceed its GVWR.
-If the GVWR is exceeded, cargo or equipment items must be removed. - 2.
-Find the tongue weight.
-When the total RV weight is under the rated GVWR, you next determine the king pin or tongue/coupler weight.
+If the GVWR is exceeded, cargo or equipment items must be removed from the RV. - 2.
+Find the hitch weight.
+When the total RV weight is under the rated GVWR, you next determine the hitch weight.
 Re-hitch the tow vehicle to the RV.
 Move the RV forward until the tow vehicle is off the scales.
-Ensure the system is level.
+Ensure that the RV is somewhat level.
 You do not need to unhitch the tow vehicle for this weight.
 Record this weight and subtract it from the total weight (GVWR) previously noted.
-This weight difference is the approximate pin or tongue weight. - 3.
-Calculate the percentage of tongue weight.
-Divide the loaded pin or tongue weight by the total loaded RV weight.
+This weight difference is the hitch weight. - 3.
+Calculate the percentage of hitch weight.
+Divide the loaded hitch weight by the total loaded RV weight.
 Multiply this by 100.
-This result is the percentage of the total weight the pin or tongue is carrying.
+This result is the percentage of the total weight of RV that the hitch is carrying.
 You need to know this to properly load your RV.
-If the tongue weight exceeds the proper range for your tow vehicle, shift some of the load rearward to arrive at the proper balance.
-If the tongue weight is below the proper range move some of the load forward.
-If you have to shift the load to get the proper pin or tongue weight, check to be sure that you do not exceed the weight rating of the axles, tires, pin, tongue, or hitch.
+If the hitch weight exceeds the proper range for your tow vehicle, shift some of the load rearward behind the axles to arrive at the proper balance.
+If the hitch weight is below the proper range move some of the load forward in front of the axles.
+If you have to shift the load to get the hitch weight correct, check to be sure that you do not exceed the weight rating of the axles, tires, pin, tongue, or hitch.